Despite all the bad press, what is Colombia known for?

 Cali Salsa Festival

-The Cali Salsa Festival takes place each September in Santiago de Cali, which is the world’s Salsa Capital.
+The Cali Salsa Festival takes place each September and is one of the best things to do in Cali which is also the world’s Salsa Capital.

 This is a popular salsa retreat that offers private salsa classes, conferences, workshops, exhibitions, and parties where people dance until they drop.